-- The occupation has a comparator occupation in the FBA agreement - The difference in wage rates is adversely affecting the provision of service to clients - There is reasonable expectation that the comparability wage adjustment will reduce this adverse impact, and - The comparability wage adjustment will not create additional demands in other sectors - CBA occupations will be mapped to a new CBA grid level number that will be the same as the FBA grid level number reflecting overall scope, level of responsibility and qualifications of the CBA occupation using the FBA benchmarks as a guide. - The cost of the increases will be equally staggered for each fiscal year of the collective agreement.
+- The occupation has a comparator occupation in the FBA agreement Where appropriate the Committee will refer to comparator occupations as determined by the Low Wage Redress Committee from the 2019 - 2022 Collective Agreement. - The difference in wage rates is adversely affecting the provision of service to clients - There is reasonable expectation that the comparability wage adjustment will reduce this adverse impact, and - The comparability wage adjustment will not create additional demands in other sectors - o If necessary, CBA occupations will be mapped to a new CBA grid level number that will be the same as the FBA grid level number reflecting overall scope, level of responsibility and qualifications of the CBA occupation using the FBA benchmarks as a guide. - The \$13 million will be allocated to wage comparability adjustments based on the wage rates as of April 1, 2021.